Nuitka User Manual

 The call side_effect_having()` will have to be retained though, but the print statement does not and can be turned into an explicit raise.
 The statement sequence can then be aborted and as such the something_else call needs no code generation or consideration anymore.

-To that end, Nuitka works with a special node that raises an exception and is wrapped with a so called "side_effects" expression, but yet can be used in code as an expression having a value.
+To that end, Nuitka works with a special node that raises an exception and is wrapped with a so-called "side_effects" expression, but yet can be used in the code as an expression having a value.

 Consider the following code: